tsnavi/mastodon-to-neocities/README.md

 - [Neocities Account](https://neocities.org/)
 - Mastodon Feed (your mastodon URL plus .rss appended eg: https://indieweb.social/@tsxyz.rss)
 - Ruby installed https://www.ruby-lang.org/en/downloads/
-- Neocities CLI setup (Ruby needed to run this CLI) - First time, after Ruby is installed, run 'gem neocities install' in CMD - it will ask you to authenticate with your username and password.
-Then you can run the script in this repo (https://neocities.org/cli)
+- Neocities CLI setup (Ruby needed to run this CLI) - First time, after Ruby is installed, run 'gem neocities install' in CMD.
+Then run just 'neocities' and it will ask you to authenticate with your username and password.
+Then you can run the script in this repo (for more info: https://neocities.org/cli)

 # Method
 - Ensure you have the above requirements (remember to authenticate after installing Neocities via Ruby)